St Peter and St Paul's Church, Abington: History

 The church of St Peter & St Paul was founded at least 800 years ago as a place of worship for the inhabitants of the then-rural village of Abington.
 The village was depopulated by enclosure during the 18th century, though the church continued to tend to the religious needs of estate workers attached to the associated manor house of Abington.

 By the end of the 19th century, the encroachment of Northampton meant the town now surrounded the estate.
 In 1897 the estate was gifted to the Northampton Corporation for use as a public park, with the manor house now serving as the premises of Abington Museum.

 Architecture

 The oldest surviving part of the church is the west tower, which is stylistically dated to the late 12th century transitional period between Romanesque and Early Gothic styles.
 It retains it blocked lancet windows from this period.
 The chancel was lengthened in the 13th century and the aisles were probably rebuilt in the 15th century, when a piscina and sedilia were also installed.
 The church was refurnished in the late 17th and early 18th centuries.

 The nave, aisles, and much of the east end collapsed during a storm in 1821.
-The architect Charles Squirhill was appointed to rebuilt the nave on the old foundations, work completed in 1823.
+The architect Charles Squirhill was appointed to rebuild the nave on the old foundations, work completed in 1823.
 This produced the present wide, unaisled nave with timber Y-tracery windows.
 A late 12th-century doorway was reset in the south wall.

 The church was restored in 1874, and given new vestries in 1938.